-Although I cannot help you too much about tips how to make one of those extremely cute bentos for your self, I can make you impressed with this type of Japanese art.
+Although I cannot help you too much with tips on how to make one of that extremely cute bentos for yourself, I can make you impressed with this type of Japanese art.
 While I was working in Japan, that was the only thing I could do during the meal – sit and be impressed how parents can be imaginative and creative.
 Here are some of them:

 Second: recipe for one of my favorite Japanese dishes

-Here are some photos from my last year okonomiyaki party:
+Here are some photos from last year okonomiyaki party:

 · 2 Tbsp. tomato paste